Hand-picked 88 resources sections, scored across conversion best practices. See what the best do differently.

 56% of resources sections in our library include some form of lead capture.
 Gate high-value content (whitepapers, original research, tools) and keep educational content free.
 The best ones gate 20-30% of content and leave the rest open.
 Gating everything kills SEO and trust.
 Gating nothing leaves leads on the table.

-Run your page through our landing page analyzer.
-You’ll get a scored breakdown of your resources section across conversion best practices (content relevance, lead capture, internal linking, visual hierarchy, authority building) with specific fixes prioritized by impact.
+Run your page through our landing page analysis.
+You'll get a scored breakdown of your resources section across conversion best practices (content relevance, lead capture, internal linking, visual hierarchy, authority building) with specific fixes prioritized by impact.